-Final Fantasy X (FFX) is a turn-based RPG originally released by Squaresoft in 2001 for Playstation 2 and remastered on PS3, PS4, and PC.
-While not a perfect game, FFX follows several good game design practices that keep players enjoying the game even 16 years later.
-One good practice is the use of challenge layering to keep players in flow.
+Final Fantasy X (FFX) is a turn-based RPG originally released by Squaresoft in 2001 for Playstation 2 and remastered on PS3, PS4, PC, and now on Nintendo Switch, thank Yevon!
+Why is FFX so well loved and engaging?
+One reason is the use of challenge layering to keep players in flow.

 Challenge layering is the idea of having multiple challenges for players to accomplish, both required and optional, in order to keep players of different skill levels inside their personal flow channel.
 Players playing inside their flow channel will be more engrossed in the game and find it harder to put down.